diegoddox/react-notification-center/README.md

 Sorry but you cannot map `tags` at the moment :(

 #### You still don't get it `o.O`
-In case I fail to explain you on how to set up in your project!

 ```
 git clone https://github.com/diegoddox/react-notification-center.git